Sutherland Primary Academy - Organisations

 What training are the staff supporting children and young people with SEND have had or are having?

-Teachers and TAs are regularly involved in training to help them support children with SEND.
+Teachers and Teaching Assistants are regularly involved in training to help them support children with SEND.
 This includes training in the delivery of targeted interventions.
+We use a variety of organisations to deliver training including the Local Authority.

 How will my child/young person be included in activities outside this classroom including school trips?

-Trained first aiders accompany classes on visits and are able to administer medicines where necessary.
+Trained first aiders accompany classes on visits and are able to administer prescribed medicines where necessary.

 How accessible is the environment?

-The school has a lift to allow access to the second floor.
+The school has a lift to allow access to the first floor.

-There are disabled toilets on both floors of the school.
+There are accessible toilets on both floors of the school.

 How will the setting prepare and support my child/young person to join the next stage of education and life?